Church Secretary Gives "Extravagant Gift"

 “I just had complete faith that everything was going to be ok.
 My faith played a big role in it and I would hope that more people would consider being donors to non-family members,” she said.
 “I’m very thankful that God gave me the strength to feel totally 100% at ease with my decision.
 I never doubted it and I never second guessed it.”

-“I want to just sing her praise everywhere,” said Nicholson about Hess.
+“I want to just sing her praise everywhere,” said Nicholson about Honeychurch.
 “For her to do this, it was God’s will.”

 Since the surgery, Nicholson has done the Kidney Walk for the National Kidney Foundation.
 Her goal for this year is to do the Church World Service CROP Walk from Sewickley to Ambridge.
 One of the first things she did after the surgery, however, was go to Beaver Valley Mall where she was able to make her way through the stores with ease.